 The number of steps for which impulse responses are calculated.
 Default is 1.
 Note that for time-invariant models, the initial impulse is not counted as a step, so if steps=1, the output will have 2 entries.

 If an integer, the state innovation to pulse; must be between 0 and k_posdef-1.
+If a str, it indicates which column of df the unit (1) impulse is given.
 Alternatively, a custom impulse vector may be provided; must be shaped k_posdef x 1.

 Whether or not to perform impulse using orthogonalized innovations.
 Note that this will also affect custum impulse vectors.
 Default is False.